POSTED: December 13, 2016

 Urban Gateways educates and inspires young people by delivering high-quality, accessible arts experiences that advance their personal and academic growth. urbangateways.org

-For more information on NEA funding for Arts Healing Trauma or on Urban Gateways, contact Brian Foster, Director of Marketing & Sales at 312-445-2749 or email@example.com.
+For more information on Arts Healing Trauma, contact Jill Potter, Director of Programs at 312-445-2751 or email@example.com.

 Pictured: UCAN youth participated in “ArtsCAN” workshops with Urban Gateways teaching artists in August 2016.
 The NEA Creativity Connects grant will allow Urban Gateways and UCAN to deepen their partnership and positively impact UCAN youth with ongoing arts exposure.